 - Takes your height and weight as input.

 - Sets target for walking per week, depending upon your height and weight.

 - Counts the number of steps that you take each day.

 - Calculate the whole week’s steps taken.

 - A number of steps are synched as Kilometers that you walk each day.

-- Kilometers you walk are linked to calories you burn.
+- The kilometers you walk are linked to calories you burn.